5mins of Postgres

 Continue readingWaiting for Postgres 17: Better Query Plans for Materialized CTE Scans

 09 June, 2024In today’s E118 of “5mins of Postgres” we discuss two changes in the upcoming Postgres 17 release that improve query plans for queries that involve CTEs.
-This can improve query plans where you would see an explicit CTE scan, due to use of the keyword, or because Postgres wasn't able to pull up a query to the upper plan level.
+This can improve query plans where you would see an explicit CTE scan, due to use of the MATERIALIZED keyword, or because Postgres wasn't able to pull up a query to the upper plan level.
 Share this episode: Click here to share this episode on LinkedIn.
 Feel free to sign up for our newsletter and subscribe to our YouTube channel.
-Column statistics from…
+Transcript...

 Continue readingPostgres Planner Quirks: JOIN Equivalence Classes and IN/ANY filters